 In March 2020, the World Health Organization declared coronavirus COVID-19 a global pandemic ("COVID-19" or "the pandemic").
 This contagious disease outbreak has adversely affected workforces, economies, and financial markets globally.
-It has been very challenging to both businesses and individuals in response to the rapidly changing coronavirus pandemic.
+It has been very challenging to both businesses and individuals.